HyagoOliveira/IzyJam-SliceItAll/README.md

     6.2.
 Each section contains a multiplier number;
     6.3.
 When the knife hits any section the game is finished and the Score is multiplied by its number;
     6.2.
 The goal is to hit the biggest number (the smallest section).

+## CI/CD

+Continuous Integration and Continuous Delivery are done using [GitHub Actions for Unity](https://github.com/game-ci/unity-actions), provided by the [GameCI](https://game.ci/).

+You can play the last WebGL build on [github-pages](https://hyagooliveira.github.io/IzyJam-SliceItAll/).